FateMorningStar/fatemorningstar.github.io/README.md

 # About:

-This is my personal site as a BS Computer Science student — built with HTML/CSS fundamentals and host a simple portfolio of my info, skills, and social links.
+This is my personal site as a BS Computer Science student — built with HTML/CSS fundamentals and host a portfolio of my info, skills, and social links.

 # Pages: